drduh/YubiKey-Guide/README.md

 Values are valid up to 127 ASCII characters and must be at least 6 (*PIN*) or 8 (*Admin PIN*, *Reset Code*) characters.
 See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.

-To update the GPG PINs on the Yubikey:
+To update GPG PINs on the YubiKey:

 ```console
 gpg/card> passwd